inferred/FreeBuilder/README.md

 suite, allowing you to add new required fields or other constraints to an existing value type without breaking swathes of test code.

-To allow robust tests of modify-rebuild code, the `toBuilder()` method on partials returns a subclass of Builder that returns partials from the `build()` method.
+To allow robust tests of modify-rebuild code, Builders created from partials (either via the static `Builder.from` method or the optional `toBuilder()` method) will override `build()` to instead call `buildPartial()`.

 ```java
 Person anotherPerson = person.toBuilder().name("Bob").build();
 System.out.println(anotherPerson);  // prints: partial Person{name=Bob}
 ```

+This "infectious" behavior of partials is another reason to confine them to test code.

-(Note the `from` and `mergeFrom` methods do not behave this way; instead, they will throw an UnsupportedOperationException if given a partial.)
+(Note the `mergeFrom` method does not behave this way; instead, it will throw an UnsupportedOperationException if given a partial.)

 ### Jackson